erikw/restic-automatic-backup-scheduler/README.md

 # Requirements
 * `restic >=v0.9.6`
-* (recommended)  `make` if you want an automated install
+* (recommended)  GNU `make` if you want an automated install
-  * Arch: part of the `base-devel` meta package, Debian/Ubuntu: part of the `build-essential` meta package, macOS: preinstalled make works)
+  * Arch: part of the `base-devel` meta package, Debian/Ubuntu: part of the `build-essential` meta package, macOS: use the preinstalled or a more recent with Homebrew)

 # TL;DR Setup
 1. Create B2 credentials as instructed [below](#1-create-backblaze-b2-account)